TerminusEst13/cyberrunner/README.md

 - This is CYBERrunner, so it should be at least vaguely sci-fi in theme.
 Set in our solar system; outer space, the asteroid field, in a spatial anomaly, on Neptune, whatever.
 - Use Doom in Hexen or UDMF format for your maps.
 Cyberrunner makes use of several very advanced features for mappan.
 - Maps should be very wide open and spacious.
 This doesn't mean make a 10000x10000 field, but it should be very possible to move through at high speeds.
 - We use tracker music.
 That means .s3m, .it, .xm, .mod, .spc, and .vgz music.
-This provides the wonderful synthesized instruments so reminiscent of retro sci-fi, while being VERY easy on filesize.
+This provides the wonderful synthesized instruments so reminiscent of retro sci-fi, while being VERY easy on filesize, AND gives us the wonderful ability to edit it as we please.
 Sorry, but we're not going to use MP3s.
 - We will likely criticize it heavily.
 Please be able to take criticism--or failing that, please understand that we may edit your map.

 If you want to have checkpoints in your map, use script 105.
 It is defined like this: